AngeloStraight/portfolio/README.md

 # portfolio
-Portfolio app.
-This app is meant to provide information about my academic and professional interests.
+Portfolio web app.
+This app provides information about my professional and  academic skill sets.
+It also gives some insight into my interests outside of academia.